-At the beginning of each fall and spring semester, Student Services and the SBA will meet with the officers from all the student organizations to discuss important issues for groups starting the new academic year and to address the needs of the organizations and leaders in transitioning for the next year.
+At the beginning and end of each year the Office of Academic Services and the SBA will meet with the officers from all the organizations to discuss important issues for groups starting the new academic year and to address the needs of the organizations and leaders in transitioning for the next year.
 These meetings are mandatory for each organization.
 The first meeting will cover much of what you need to know as a student leader.
-The spring semester meeting will discuss relevant semester information and tips for successfully transitioning into the following school year.
+The meeting at the end of the year will include both the outgoing leaders and the incoming leaders.
 Failure to attend these meetings may result in denial of funding requests, forfeiture of the Dean's Discretionary funding awards, and inability to post on the Daily Disclosure.
-Should a leader or officer of a student organization be unable to attend these meetings, Student Services must be notified immediately and the officer will need to confirm with Student Services that they viewed the entire recording of the meeting.
+Should a leader or officer of a student organization be unable to attend these meetings, the SBA Vice President of Student Leadership must be notified immediately and will direct the officer to an online course.